alcampos/graylog-plugin-alert-condition-delorean/README.md

 [![Build Status](https://travis-ci.org/alcampos/graylog-plugin-alert-condition-delorean.svg?branch=master)](https://travis-ci.org/alcampos/graylog-plugin-alert-condition-delorean)

-Graylog plugin to go back in the past check the alert for a specified time and alert in the future
+Graylog plugin to go back in the past check the alert for a specified time and alert in the present

 **Required Graylog version:** 2.3 and later